LucaBarbaLata/type-draw-type-game/README.md

 ### Lobby & sharing
 - Shareable game code and URL
 - QR code for instant mobile joining (click to download as PNG)
+- **Public lobbies** — flag a lobby as public and it shows up in the Server Browser on the home screen for anyone to join (instance hosts can turn this off)
+- **Chat** — lobby chat, plus a per-round chat for players who have already submitted; the host can disable it
+- **Host moderation** — the host can kick or ban players from the lobby

 ### Results
 - Progressive story reveal — uncover one element at a time with animations
+- **Emoji reactions** — react to any drawing during the reveal (👍 ❤️ 😂 🔥 😮 🤯 💕); reactions cascade live on everyone's screen
 - Download any story as a formatted PNG image

 ### How to Play guide